zeitgeist12345/discover/localBackend/README.md

-# Local Backend Setup
+# 🌐 Local Backend Setup

-A containerized Node.js backend with MySQL database for the Discover website.
+A containerized **Node.js backend** with a **MySQL database** for the Discover website.
+The backend automatically creates the database and inserts sample data on first run.

-## Prerequisites
+## ⚙️ Prerequisites

 - Docker
 - Docker Compose

-## Quick Start
+## 🚀 Quick Start

 ### 1. Clone and setup
 ```bash